What is Wake The Tiger in Bristol? (Honest Review)

 The secret door room was pretty fun and we spent a lot of time here.
 You had to follow an exact sequence on the control panel, enter the code it gives you and one of four doors will open which you can then enter.
 We went through two of the doors, so I expect the others we did not go through may have taken us to the rooms we missed.

-Wake The Tiger: Is it suitable for kids?
+Wake The Tiger: Is it Suitable for Kids?

 I think young kids will be mesmerised by the lights and enjoy the visual and sensory elements of each room.
 They may even like the acting at the start!